KenN7/kenn7.github.io/content/nosql/project.md

 # Presentation

-You prepare a 15 minutes presentation (followed by question from the audience) for the last course about one NoSQL database.
+You prepare a 15-minute presentation (followed by questions from the audience) for the last course about one NoSQL database.

 During this presentation, you will introduce the basic aspects of the